History of Armenia: Iron Age

-The Kingdom of Urartu, also known as Kingdom of Van, flourished between the 9th century BC and 585 BC in the Armenian Highland.
+The Kingdom of Urartu, also known as the Kingdom of Van, flourished between the 9th century BC and 585 BC in the Armenian Highland.
 The founder of the Urartian Kingdom, Aramé, united all the principalities of the Armenian Highland and gave himself the title "King of Kings", the traditional title of Urartian Kings.
 The Urartians established their sovereignty over all of Taron and Vaspurakan.
 The main rival of Urartu was the Neo-Assyrian Empire.

 During the reign of Sarduri I (834–828 BC), Urartu had become a strong and organized state, and imposed taxes on neighbouring tribes.
 Sarduri made Tushpa (modern Van) the capital of Urartu.
 His son, Ishpuinis, extended the borders of the state by conquering what would later be known as the Tigranocerta area and by reaching Urmia.
 Menuas (810–785 BC) extended the Urartian territory up north, by spreading towards the Araratian fields.
 He left more than 90 inscriptions by using the Mesopotamian cuneiform writing system in the Urartian language.
-Argishtis I of Urartu conquered Latakia from the Hittites, and reached Byblos, and Phoenicia.
+Argishti I of Urartu conquered Latakia from the Hittites, and reached Byblos, and Phoenicia.
 He built the Erebuni Fortress, located in modern-day Yerevan, in 782 BC by using 6600 prisoners of war.

-In 714 BC, the Assyrians under Sargon II defeated the Urartian King Rusa I at Lake Urmia and destroyed the holy Urartian temple at Musasir.
+In 714 BC, the Assyrians under Sargon II defeated the Urartian king Rusa I at Lake Urmia and destroyed the holy Urartian temple at Musasir.
 At the same time, an Indo-European tribe called the Cimmerians attacked Urartu from the north-west region and destroyed the rest of his armies.
 Under Ashurbanipal (669–627 BC) the boundaries of the Assyrian Empire reached as far as Armenia and the Caucasus Mountains.
 The Medes under Cyaxares invaded Assyria later on in 612 BC, and then took over the Urartian capital of Van towards 585 BC, effectively ending the sovereignty of Urartu.
 According to the Armenian tradition, the Medes helped the Armenians establish the Orontid dynasty.

 Antiquity

 Orontid dynasty

-After the fall of Urartu around 585 BC, the Satrapy of Armenia arose, ruled by the Armenian Orontid Dynasty, which governed the state in 585–190 BC.
+After the fall of Urartu around 585 BC, the Satrapy of Armenia arose, ruled by the Armenian Orontid dynasty, which governed the state in 585–190 BC.
 Under the Orontids, Armenia during this era was a satrapy of the Persian Empire, and after its disintegration (in 330 BC), it became an independent kingdom.
 During the rule of the Orontid dynasty, most Armenians adopted the Zoroastrian religion.